PaulNovack/symfony-vue3-heros/README.md

 To run the application put a marvel api key in the .env file first

+run cp .env.example .env  and then fill in the keys.

 Open 2 terminals at root of application

 Terminal 1: